 There are a million reasons to attend Ohio State University and you are probably excited to start exploring them all.
 From the alumni network to the beautiful city of Columbus, Ohio with all the study abroad, research and extracurricular opportunities between, Ohio State is THE best destination for your college career.
 One of the hidden gems of Ohio State is our program, University Exploration.
 Whether you selected "undeclared" when you filled out your application, have found us through an admissions decision, or are having second thoughts about the major you applied for, we are happy to help you navigate the outstanding academic opportunities Ohio State offers.

 Speaking with an advisor in our program can really help you figure out if Ohio State and University Exploration are where you should begin your academic career.
 Why don't you give us a call and schedule an appointment?
-You can contact our recruitment coordinator at email@example.com or 614.688.8781 Monday-Friday.
+You can contact us at 614-292-0646 Monday-Friday

 Approximately 15% of incoming first year students enroll through EXP each year